mabdusshakur/digital-product-shop/README.md

 4. Configure the database connection in the `.env` file.

+5. Configure SMTP mail service in the `.env` file.

-5. Run the database migrations:
+6. Run the database migrations:

    ```bash
    php artisan migrate
    ```

-6. Start the development server:
+7. Start the development server:

    ```bash
    php artisan serve
    ```

-7. Visit `http://localhost:8000` in your browser to access the website.
+8. Visit `http://localhost:8000` in your browser to access the website.

 ## Contributing

-Contributions are welcome!
+Contributors are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.